 Our favourite was the Mezzanine Suite.
 Simpler and more contemporary than the other spaces, it has a dining area, slate flooring throughout, and steepish wooden steps up to the sleep deck (with a kingsize double bed).
 It’s compact but cosy and the entrance way has been blocked off and soundproofed, so you won’t be disturbed by other guests.
 The downsides are that it’s not suitable for guests with limited mobility and the sleeping area lacks headroom.

-  The Apartment and Mezzanine Suites each have a kitchenette with a fridge-freezer, a microwave, a hob and tea- and coffee-making facilities.
-The Master Suite has access to the full kitchen and dining area (used for breakfast).
+Each suite has a kitchenette with a fridge-freezer, a microwave, a hob and tea- and coffee-making facilities.

 If you don’t want to cook, you’ll have to dine out for other meals.
 There are lots of great restaurants and eateries in the Cité for lunch, most of which claim to serve "the best cassoulet in town".
 A good dinner option is Le Petit Couvert (18 rue de l'Aigle d'Or).
 The menu soir includes a wide range of starters (salads, seafood, charcuterie), a fish or meat dish, dessert, and a quart (250ml) of local wine.
 Peter knows the city very well - pick his brain or take a look at the list provided in your suite.

 Local markets run on Tuesday, Thursday and Saturday - Saturday is the busiest, so it’s a little more full-on, but the produce is often more varied so it might be worth braving the crowds if you fancy picking up some tasty snacks and ingredients.

 - Coffee / tea making

 - Visit the medieval walled Cité, a World Heritage Site, just a 15-minute walk away.
 The view from the old bridge over the River Aude is spectacular, both by day and night